mangodairy/mytest/_Kubernetes/KubernetesPart3.md

 kube-proxy-vkdvx                     1/1     Running   7          16d   192.168.50.10   k8s-master   <none>           <none>
 rajith@k8s-master:~$
 ```
-See the 6th and 7th column you can see the server IP address and the hostname respectively.
-Please have a close look, you will notice that each kube-proxy pod is running on each node of the cluster.
+See the 6th and 7th column.
+You can see the server IP address and the hostname, respectively.
+Please have a close look.
+You will notice that each Kube-proxy pod is running on each node of the cluster.
 That is what we discussed sometime back.
 {: .notice--info}
 {: style="text-align: justify;"}

-But with the above command we listed only pod then what is 'daemonset'? .
-These pods are created with the help of a 'daemonset' we will see that.
+But with the above command, we listed only the pods, then what is 'daemonset'?
+These pods created with the help of a 'daemonset'.
+We will see that shortly.
 We will execute the command which we discussed as the second point. *"kubectl get daemonsets"*

 ```markdown